infotexture/ot-mkdocs-demo/docs/topics/pdf-customization-approaches.md

 Files in the org.dita.pdf2/Customization folder can override their default counterparts, allowing users to adjust certain aspects of PDF output without changing any of the plug-in’s default files, or specifying additional parameters when generating output.

 **Important:** While this approach is slightly better than editing default files in place, it can still cause problems when upgrading the toolkit to a new version.
-Since the Customization folder is located within the org.dita.pdf2 plug-in’s parent directory, users must be take care to preserve the contents of this folder when upgrading to new toolkit versions.
+Since the Customization folder is located within the org.dita.pdf2 plug-in’s parent directory, users must take care to preserve the contents of this folder when upgrading to new toolkit versions.

 Although recent versions of DITA-OT still support this mechanism to ensure backwards compatibility, this practice is deprecated in favor of custom PDF plug-ins.

 **Tip:** Users who have used the Customization folder to modify the default PDF output are encouraged to create a custom PDF plug-in instead.
-In many cases, this may be as simple as copying the contents of the Customization folder to a new subfolder in the plugins folder and creating the necessary plugin.xml file and an Ant script to define the transformation type as described in the following example.
+In many cases, this may be as simple as copying the contents of the Customization folder to a new subfolder in the plugins folder and creating the necessary plugin.xml file and an Ant script to define the transformation type.

 ## Specifying an external customization directory